 #1 Size up the Zagreb Cathedral

 The two landmark Gothic spires of the Zagreb Cathedral (formally called the Cathedral of the Assumption of Mary) reach the height of 355 feet – making the church the tallest building in Croatia and a sight you will most likely catch a glimpse of before arriving at the church steps (although one of the spires will likely be under restoration).
 The church was first built in the year 1093, rebuilt in the 13th century, surrounded by fortifications in the 15th century (some of which still remain) and heavily damaged by an earthquake in 1880.
-Since then, reconstruction of the church has almost been constant.
+Since then, reconstruction of the church has been almost constant.

 Take a peek inside to look at the tomb of Cardinal Aloysius Stepinac behind the altar, admire the artwork and ponder the chandeliers, which reportedly came from a Las Vegas casino.